South Sudan Crisis

 Central Equatoria, Jonglei, Upper Nile and Unity states are the most affected areas in South Sudan since the fighting started.
 As a result, we increased our operations in these states by starting new emergency projects and providing non-food items - such as mosquito nets and blankets - as well as water and sanitation support.
 Our teams are also carrying out outreach activities, assessments and monitoring people’s health needs across the country.

-- We currently run 21 projects in nine of South Sudan's 10 states.
+- We currently run more than 22 projects in nine of South Sudan's 10 states.

 - Since 15th December 2013 we have carried out 330,679 consultations (41 percent of which were for children under five), admitted 14,601 patients into our hospitals (of whom 57 percent were children under five), treated 2,951 war wounded and carried out 2,538 surgeries.
 We have also delivered 8,320 children.

-- We currently have more than 322 international MSF staff working with our 3,364 South Sudanese colleagues.
+- We currently have more than 3,500 international and local MSF staff working in the country.
 In addition, 76 expatriates provide support to MSF's operations in South Sudan from neighbouring countries (such as Ethiopia, Kenya and Uganda).

 Latest news in-depth:

 - Photostory: Saving Gatluok

 - South Sudan: “The market is empty and people are going hungry”

 In early 2005, a peace agreement was signed between North and South Sudan.
 This agreement ended a prolonged civil war of more than 20 years.

 In January 2011 South Sudan decided, after a referendum, to secede from the North.
 This led to the formal independence of the Republic of South Sudan on 9th July 2011.